Light-Tech-Team/Skin-disease/README.md

 # Skin-disease
-Simple app for detecting and identifying skin diseases
+Simple app for detecting and identifying skin diseases.